xTechon/Operating_Systems/PAssign2/README.md

 e.g:

 ```
+2
 2,0,1,1
 0,1,1,1
 ```

+Declare how many requests are in the file followed by each request.
 Each line is a new seperate request, and the user will be prompted if they want to test each request against the original state or test the sequence of grating requests for a safe state.

 `
 `